2010 Master Plan Update

 • Sustainability: a broad package of measures designed to maximize water and energy conservation and minimize the College’s ecological impact.

-An update to the 2002 Master Plan was passed by the LACCD Board of Trustees in August of 2010.
+An update to the 2002 Master Plan was passed by the LACCD Board of Trustees (BOT) in August of 2010, and an addendum was passed by the BOT in May of 2019.
 The update continues the momentum to ensure that Pierce College has the resources to assist students in successfully achieving their academic goals and prepare for the careers of tomorrow.